Stuycs-K/finalprojectapcs-3-auyeung-karen/PROTOTYPE.md

 * If candies are in a row/column, value is changed (to negative number) and candies destroyed

 ### Crushing and gravity mechanic:
-* Candies with negative values are destroyed (should all be adjacent?)
+* Candies with negative values are destroyed (should all be adjacent)
 * Candies above the empty space fall down
 * If top row is detected as empty, more candies get replenished and fall down
 * If replenishing candies creates three in a row/column, candies need to be continuously   destroyed/replaced until it stops